Credit Card Points and Miles Acronyms

 Player 1 and Player 2 – Refers to yourself as Player 1 and any person you use to refer cards to for referral points or to help you earn more points as Player 2.

-RR – Rapid Rewards (Southwest Airlines loyalty points)
+RR – Rapid Rewards (Southwest® Airlines loyalty points)

-SUB – Sign-up bonus – the points or miles you earn on your credit cards after hitting the minimum spend
+SUB – Sign-up bonus – the points or miles you earn on your credit cards after hitting the minimum spend – better referred to as a welcome offer

 TIA – Thanks in Advance

-URs – Ultimate Rewards (Chase Bank loyalty points)
+URs – Ultimate Rewards® (Chase Bank loyalty points)

 WOH – World of Hyatt